Naguissa/NaguissaShapes/README.md

 ## How do I get set up? ##

 Download file an open it using Arduino IDE.
-You can use Glenn Irwin original ILI9340 library (removing the "_esp" suffix in include) or the verson provided with that program, proved to work.
+You can use Glenn Irwin original ILI9340 library (removing the "_esp" suffix in include) or the version provided with that program, proved to work.

 Electrical schema with a ESP201 is available here: http://www.naguissa.com/arduino/NaguissaShapes.png